 Art Is A Weapon Against a Shitty Future.

 Zach's visual art covers illustration, collage, assemblage, design, and photography.
-He started making art in the same year that he started rapping and the two have always been intertwined.
 A keen sense of color and composition provide Zach with a foundation that adapts to nearly any medium or materials.
 Zach's work combines precise articulations of imaginary concepts, unique found objects, and transcendent absurdity, in a practice informed by exceptional life experiences.
 His work is inspired by a dialogue with artists like Robert Rauschenberg, Hannah Höch, Ray Johnson, Marcel Duchamp, Marcel Broodthaers, Vito Acconci, and John Cage.

 "Robert Rauschenberg, Hannah Höch, Ray Johnson, Marcel Duchamp, Marcel Broodthaers, Vito Acconci, and John Cage"